Opening and introductions (10 minutes total)

 “Some principles are key to this process and I’ll just outline them quickly.
 The principles are comprehensiveness, traceability, and faithfulness.

 “What this means is that we will aim to record everything that gets discussed and contribute it to the report - even if we may disagree.
 Things won’t get filtered out.
-We will aim to record discussions using your exact words, and you’ll be able to see this come through in the final report.
+We will aim to record discussions using your words, and you’ll be able to see your wordsin the final report - names won't be included.
 And where we might summarise things, we’ll make sure to do this authentically and hold on to the meaning.”

 (3 min) Ground rules